aisinai/vqvae2/README.md

 ### Testing

-Use the `test_model.ipynb` Jupyter Notebook to:
+1. Use the `test_model.ipynb` Jupyter Notebook to:
-1. To create a padded image from any image file to fit into a square perspective ratio
+* To create a padded image from any image file to fit into a square perspective ratio

-2. To save reconstructed images from trained models
+* To save reconstructed images from trained models

-3. To calculate PSNR from saved images (from `create_images.py`)
+* To calculate PSNR from saved images (from `create_images.py`)

+2. To run the profiling code on DenseNet-121 training, comment out the `@profile` decorator in `line 266` of `networks.py`.
+Once the training is complete, the `pytorch_memblab` library will output the profiling info directly to terminal.

 ### Results